MicrosoftDocs/security/operations/incident-response-playbook-phishing.md

 ### Message trace

-Message trace logs are invaluable components that help to find the original source of the message as well as the intended recipients.
+Message trace logs are invaluable components that help to find the original source of the message and the intended recipients.
 You can use the *message trace* functionality in Exchange admin center (EAC) at <https://admin.exchange.microsoft.com/#/messagetrace> or with the [Get-MessageTrace](/powershell/module/exchange/mail-flow/get-messagetrace) cmdlet in Exchange Online PowerShell.

 > [!NOTE]
 > Message trace is also available in the Microsoft Defender portal at <https://security.microsoft.com> under **Email & collaboration** \> **Exchange message trace**, but that's just a passthrough link to message trace in the EAC.